Cervical cancer screening

 Older individuals have the option of receiving the vaccine by prescription and by paying for it.

-It is still essential to prevent the development of cancer while HPV viruses are widespread in the community.
-Since vaccination does not provide complete protection against oncogenic HPV viruses, women need to have regular cervical cancer screening with cervical smears for diagnosis of premalignant lesions or early cancer.
+It is still essential to prevent the development of cancer while HPV is widespread in the community.
+Since vaccination does not provide complete protection against oncogenic HPV, women need to have regular cervical cancer screening with cervical smears for diagnosis of premalignant lesions or early cancer.

 HPV primary screening